Pros and Cons of First-Floor Primary Suites

 Choosing the Best of Both Worlds

-The pros and cons of a main-floor master are definitely related to your specific lifestyle.
+The pros and cons of a main-floor primary are related to your specific lifestyle.
 It’s always wise to think about how your family will use the various spaces in your home before deciding on a specific plan.
 In an ideal world, your home would be designed to accommodate your needs at every age and stage of your life.
-But the design that fits your needs best now might not be the ideal choice in 10 or 20 years.
+But the design that fits your needs best now might not be the ideal choice several years down the line.
 That’s why it’s so important to choose a floor plan that can adapt to your evolving needs.
-That includes the location of your master suite.